NCFP Board Member Ashley Blanchard

 NCFP Chair | Head of Philanthropy, Lansberg Gersick Advisors | Trustee, Hill-Snowdon Foundation

-Prior to her work at LGA, Ashley founded Blanchard Consulting, and before that headed the philanthropy team at TCC Group, a nonprofit strategy and management consulting firm.
-She writes and presents frequently on matters related to family philanthropy succession and continuity, was the founding co-chair of the Council on Foundation’s Next Generation Task Force, and is a trainer in the 21/64 Network (inaugural class).
+Prior to her work at LGA, Ashley founded Blanchard Consulting and, before that, headed the philanthropy team at TCC Group, a nonprofit strategy and management consulting firm.
+She writes and presents frequently on matters related to family philanthropy succession and continuity, was the founding co-chair of the Council on Foundation’s Next-Generation Task Force, and is a trainer in the 21/64 Network (inaugural class).

-Ashley is Vice Chair of the Hill-Snowdon Foundation, a Washington-DC based family foundation which strives to create a more fair and just society.
-She is the former Chair and a fourth-generation family member.
+Ashley is vice chair of the Hill-Snowdon Foundation, a Washington DC-based family foundation which strives to create a more fair and just society.
+She is the former chair and a fourth-generation family member.

-She is a graduate of Stanford University and the Goldman School of Public Policy at the University of California, Berkeley, where she completed her master’s degree in Public Policy.
+She is a graduate of Stanford University and the Goldman School of Public Policy at the University of California, Berkeley, where she completed her master’s degree in public policy.
 She lives in New York City with her husband and children.

 Contributions